The Timber Game. Do You Know the Players?

 The timber business is a mystery to most woodland owners.
 Since most do not understand who the various players are or their functions, here is a simplified rundown.

 Mills buy raw timber products and turn them into lumber, paper, plywood, etc. Most mills have a product purchasing niche (pine pulpwood, hardwood logs, etc.).
 Some mills employ personnel to purchase timber, others rely on outside contractors (wood dealers), and others do both.

 Wood dealers are independent buyers who supply mills with raw materials.
 They purchase standing timber, then contract loggers for the cutting and hauling to the various mills.

 Loggers do the harvesting.
-Some buy timber (are wood dealers), but these days most are contractors that harvest for mills or wood dealers, focusing on production and leaving the hassle of cruising timber, marketing, negotiating, and contracts to someone else.
+Some buy timber (are wood dealers), but these days most are contractors that harvest for mills or wood dealers, focusing on production and leaving the hassle of timber inventory, marketing, negotiating, and contracts to someone else.

 Pinhookers are the mercenary scam artists of the timber business and are famous (or infamous) for unsavory buying tactics.
 These speculators “flip” timber rights—meaning they purchase the timber cheaply, then resell them to another buyer at fair market value.

 State forestry agents provide technical assistance, management advice, and cost-share funds for forestry activities such as tree planting.
 Additionally, they may provide services (such as understory burning) that aren’t readily available from private contractors.
 They do not provide timber inventory, appraisal, or sales services.
 They also have special agents that investigate timber theft and enforce water quality laws.